MicrosoftDocs/ai-builder/ai-builder-docs/category-classification-training-report.md

 ### Resolution

-If you know you have data tagged with multiple tags, make sure to recheck the tag separator for each of them.
+If you know you have data tagged with multiple tags, recheck the tag separator for each of them.
 You must use a single tag separator across all data rows.

 ## Warning: Missing tags for some records